kuerbis/Term-Choose-p6/README.md

 ### tabs-info

 If *info* lines are folded, the option *tabs-info* allows one to insert spaces at beginning of the folded lines.
+It is also possible, to set a right margin.

-The option *tabs-info* expects a reference to an array with one or two elements:
+The option *tabs-info* expects a list with one to three elements:

 - the first element (initial tab) sets the number of spaces inserted at beginning of paragraphs

-- a second element (subsequent tab) sets the number of spaces inserted at the beginning of all broken lines apart from the beginning of paragraphs
+- the second element (subsequent tab) sets the number of spaces inserted at the beginning of all broken lines apart from the beginning of paragraphs

+- the third element sets the number of spaces used as a right margin.

 Allowed values: 0 or greater.
-Elements beyond the second are ignored.
+Elements beyond the third are ignored.

 (default: undefined)

 ### tabs-prompt

 If *prompt* lines are folded, the option *tabs-prompt* allows one to insert spaces at beginning of the folded lines.
+It is also possible, to set a right margin.

-The option *tabs-prompt* expects a reference to an array with one or two elements:
+The option *tabs-prompt* expects a list with one to three elements:

 - the first element (initial tab) sets the number of spaces inserted at beginning of paragraphs

-- a second element (subsequent tab) sets the number of spaces inserted at the beginning of all broken lines apart from the beginning of paragraphs
+- the second element (subsequent tab) sets the number of spaces inserted at the beginning of all broken lines apart from the beginning of paragraphs

+- the third element sets the number of spaces used as a right margin.

 Allowed values: 0 or greater.
-Elements beyond the second are ignored.
+Elements beyond the third are ignored.

 (default: undefined)